-Part-time support staff were recently certified as members of OPSEU.
-They will now begin bargaining their first contract with the College Employer Council.
+Part-time support staff were recently certified as members of OPSEU and negotiated their first contract with the College Employer Council (CEC).

 OPSEU undertook an organization drive for part-time and sessional faculty and a vote was held in October 2017.
-We expect that the College Employer Council will engage in the same legal delay tactics as they did before, holding up the counting of the votes.
+Unfortunately, the CEC engaged in the same legal delay tactics at the Ontario Labour Relations Board (OLRB) as they did before, holding up the counting of the votes.

-Ontario’s Bill 148 Fair Workplaces, Better Jobs Act brought colleges under the Employment Standards Act as of January 1, 2018.
-As such, part-time and sessional faculty are now eligible for statutory holiday pay.
+For a brief period, the Wynne government’s Bill 148 Fair Workplaces, Better Jobs Act brought colleges under the Employment Standards Act and part-time and sessional faculty were eligible for statutory holiday pay.

 Part Time and Sessional Faculty can participate in the CAAT Pension Plan